ipedrazas/taiga-docker/README.md

 Since boot2docker actually runs the docker commands in a virtual machine you must omit the leading 'sudo' from those of the above commands that use it.

+Once you've successfully run run-taiga.sh start a web browser and point it to http://localhost:80.
+You should be greeted by a login page.
+The administrators username is `admin`, and the password is `123123`.